Trump Chief Strategist Steve Bannon Removed From National Security Council

 Bannon's presence on the NSC principals committee showed the considerable influence the former head of Breitbart News, the controversial right-wing news outlet that became a platform for the so-called alt-right movement, now wielded in the West Wing.

-Now a new presidential memorandum, published Tuesday in the Federal Register, removes Bannon from his permanent place in the NSC, which no previous top White House political adviser had ever held.
+Now a new presidential memorandum, published Tuesday in the Federal Register, removes Bannon from his permanent place on the NSC, which no previous top White House political adviser had ever held.

 Bannon said in a statement to the Wall Street Journal that while Obama national security adviser "Susan Rice operationalized the NSC during the last administration[,] I was put on to ensure that it was de-operationalized.
 General McMaster has returned the NSC to its proper function."